An illustration of a person reading at a desk, representing project management books.

 Reading is a great way to keep up with professional development, and there are a lot of options.
 Yes, there are all kinds of project management apps and tools you can use to ensure deadlines are hit, but to be an effective project manager you need a solid base of knowledge to rely on to help round out your skillset and apply to your work, regardless of the type of project you’re working on.

-Now, let’s look at some of the best project management books you should read in 2023.
+Now, let’s look at some of the best project management books you should read this year.

 Project Management Absolute Beginner’s Guide